 - Design Layers: where you draw your designs.
 Design Layers are transparent, allowing you to see objects drawn on layers beneath them.
 I like to think of them as overlays that you use to build up your design.
-Anything you draw in Vectorworks lives on a Design Layer. - Sheet Layers: where you combine different views, details at different scales, etc., ready for printing.
+Anything you draw in Vectorworks lives on a Design Layer.
+Design layers can also be used to set specific levels within 3D space. - Sheet Layers: where you combine different views, details at different scales, etc., ready for printing.
 They are not transparent and represent a physical piece of paper.
 They show only what you want them to show from the design layers.